 Further information and examples of the Excel Stdevpa function can be found on the Microsoft Office website.

-If you get an error from the Excel Stdevpa function this is most likely to be the #VALUE! error:
+If you get an error from the Excel Stdevpa function this is likely to be one of the following:

 |#VALUE!||-||Occurs if any values that are supplied directly to the Stdevpa function are text values that cannot be interpreted as numeric values.|